 I would try Gorilla Glue.

 I wonder if someone who works in HVAC could make you one (they make and bend the metal to make duct work).
 It would not be fiberglass, but a light weight stainless.
-You could probably then spray paint it a grey color.

 I had the same problem-im bought a clay pot large enough to fit my umbrella and turned it upside down-market it same color as fountain and it worked beautifully.
 (It already had the hole for my fountain pipe to fit in)